Anamnesis (philosophy): Neoplatonism

 For later interpreters of Plato, the concept of anamnesis became less epistemic and more ontological.
-Plotinus himself did not posit recollection in the strict sense of the term because all knowledge of universally important ideas (logos) came from a source outside of time (Dyad or the divine nous) and was accessible, by means of contemplation, to the soul as part of noesis.
+Plotinus himself did not posit recollection in the strict sense of the term because all knowledge of universally important ideas (logos) came from a source outside of time (Dyad or the divine nous) and was accessible, using contemplation, to the soul as part of noesis.
 They were more objects of experience, of inner knowledge or insight, than of recollection.
 However, in Neoplatonism, the theory of anamnesis became part of the mythology of the descent of the soul.

-Porphyry's short work De Antro Nympharum (ostensibly a commentary on the brief passage in Odyssey XIII) elucidated that notion, as did Macrobius's much longer Commentary on the Dream of Scipio.
-The idea of psychic memory was used by Neoplatonists to demonstrate the celestial and immaterial origins of the soul, and to explain how memories of the world-soul could be recalled by everyday human beings.
-As such, psychic recollection was intrinsically connected to the Platonic conception of the soul itself.
+Porphyry's short work On the Cave of the Nymphs in the Odyssey (ostensibly a commentary on the brief passage in Odyssey XIII) elucidated that notion, as did Macrobius's much longer Commentary on the Dream of Scipio.
+The idea of psychic memory was used by Neoplatonists to demonstrate the celestial and immaterial origins of the soul and to explain how memories of the world-soul could be recalled by everyday human beings.
+As such, psychic recollection was intrinsically connected to the Platonic conception of the soul.
 Since the contents of individual "material" or physical memories were trivial, only the universal recollection of Forms, or divine objects, drew one closer to the immortal source of being.

 Anamnesis is the closest that human minds can come to experiencing the freedom of the soul before it is encumbered by matter.
-The process of incarnation is described in Neoplatonism as a trauma that causes the soul to forget its experiences (and often its divine origins as well).
+The incarnation process is described in Neoplatonism as a trauma that causes the soul to forget its experiences (and often its divine origins).
 The storyteller's voice is concealed by John and Plato in order to pursue their anamnetic efforts and to encourage the following generations to be not only readers but also partakers in their original discussions on the soul.
 Gratitude, as an example of divine salvation, was expressed by offering to God the first fruits of the harvest which maintains an identity with those who performed these actions in the past and therefore actualising them in the present.